Palm Theatre, San Luis Obispo: Present day

-In August 1988, Dee opened the Palm Theatre in downtown San Luis Obispo.
-Dee's wife, Patty, served as contractor when the couple renovated the building that had previously been occupied by the San Luis Obispo Employment Development Department.
-Originally constructed in 1955, The building was obviously not built as a theater, and for that reason, the setup of the Palm Theatre is a bit unorthodox.
-The building has three screens and has seating capacity of 268, the largest screen seating 124, a smaller screen of 89 seats, and an even smaller 49 seat screen.
-The seating capacity is small compared to most other theaters, but serves to give the Palm Theatre a more small-town feel.
-Due to the preexisting structure of the building, the Palm was forced to construct three separate projection rooms, each of which project to a single screen, unlike the typical modern theater with a single projection room that projects to all screens.

 The Palm Theatre specializes in showing independent, foreign, and arthouse films, but often shows low-budget mainstream films, such as 2007's Juno, which became the Palm Theatre's most successful showing, and was brought back to the theater for extended run.
-The theater's selections are chosen by Dee himself, who is always in line for films that are “below radar.”
-Dee maintains an open ear and often takes cinematic advice from the theater's patrons.
-Dee has made the Palm Theatre available for Cal Poly film classes, since the University doesn't have the facilities for screening 35 mm prints.
+The theater's selections are chosen by Dee, who prefers films that are “below radar,” and seeks cinematic advice from the theater's patrons.
+The Palm Theatre has also been made available for Cal Poly film classes, as the university does not have the facilities for screening 35 mm prints.

 Over the past few years, independent theaters across the nation have struggled, and have accused larger theater chains of lobbying Hollywood studios to blackball independent theaters by withholding popular films upon their initial release.
 Many of the more mainstream films shown at the Palm Theatre are presented during the “second run,” or after they have been pulled from larger theaters.
 In recent years, showing movies during their second run has become difficult due to the choice of many Hollywood studios to shorten the time between a film's first run and its DVD release in an effort to increase their profits and combat piracy.
 Dee however, continues to bank on the idea that there is no substitute for watching movies with a crowd, and believes that the Palm Theatre will continue to have a market.